Civilisation (TV series)

-Civilisation—in full, Civilisation: A Personal View by Kenneth Clark—is a 1969 British television documentary series written and presented by the art historian Kenneth Clark.
+Civilisation: A Personal View by Kenneth Clark is a 1969 British television documentary series written and presented by the art historian Sir Kenneth Clark.

-The thirteen programmes in the series outline the history of Western art, architecture and philosophy since the Dark Ages.
-The series was produced by the BBC and aired from February to May 1969 on BBC2.
-Then, and in later transmissions in Britain, the US and other countries it reached an unprecedented number of viewers for an art series.
-Clark's book of the same title, based on the series, was published in 1969.
-Its production standards were generally praised and set the pattern for subsequent television documentary series.
-The New Yorker magazine described it as revelatory for the general viewer.
+Its thirteen episodes outline the history of Western art, architecture and philosophy since the Dark Ages.
+It was produced by the BBC and aired from February to May 1969 on BBC2.
+Then, and in later transmissions in Britain, the United States and other countries, it reached an unprecedented number of viewers for an art series.
+Its production standards were praised and set the pattern for subsequent television documentary series.
+The New Yorker described it as revelatory for the general viewer.

-The BBC's DVD issue in 2005 has remained in the catalogues, and Clark's accompanying 1969 book has never been out of print.
+Clark's 1969 book Civilisation: A Personal View, based on the series, has never been out of print, and the BBC's DVD issue of the series in 2005 has remained in the catalogues.